Python3pkg/Penates-Server/doc/source/debian.rst

     * update system and install missing packages,
     * create a virtualenv and install all dependencies,
     * package all dependencies,
-    * package Penates Server 0.5,
+    * package Penates Server,
-    * install all packages and Penates Server 0.5, prepare a simple configuration to test.
+    * install all packages and Penates Server, prepare a simple configuration to test.

 If everything is ok, you can copy all the .deb packages to your private mirror or to the destination server.
-By default, Penates Server 0.5 is installed with Apache 2.4 and systemd.
+By default, Penates Server is installed with Apache 2.4 and systemd.
 You can switch to Nginx or supervisor by tweaking the right `stdeb-XXX.cfg` file.